On tour and in bomb shelters, he sings to rouse the spirit of Ukraine (video)

 Regarded as cultural elites, the kobzars were mostly wiped out during Josef Stalin’s purges.
 Mr. Fedynskyj’s mission is one of cultural revival.

 “I am a resource of Ukraine,” he says.
 He sings songs about Ukrainian history and national identity, as well as religious hymns, evoking national tradition and pride.
-After Russia invaded Ukraine in February, he and some of his students spent three months performing around the country for eager listeners – in bomb shelters, refugee centers, even near the front line – with gunshots snapping in the near distance.
+After Russia invaded Ukraine in February, he and some of his students spent three months performing around the country – in bomb shelters, refugee centers, even near the front line – with gunshots snapping in the near distance.

 This summer, he toured parts of the U.S., performing for members of the Ukrainian diaspora and anyone else who would listen.